KannonZenetism/zenetism-field-physics/zenetism/MP08-symbol-key-ch21.md

 ---

->"When the voice falls silent, the symbol begins to speak."
+>When the voice falls silent, the symbol begins to speak.
 >
 >— Attributed to Auretheon the Glyphweaver
 >From *The Luminous Syntax of Silence*, Fragment 11
 >Zenetist Canon, Volume IX

+---

+**⚫↺KAI↺⚫**
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion